 If you have to make changes to your original budget, please send a letter with documentation of the additional costs to the Office of Financial Aid before leaving for your study away program or as early in the study away term as possible so that we may adjust your award accordingly.

 DEADLINES Full-Year or Fall Semester Spring Semester Study Away Budget Proposal Form June 1 December 1 Supporting documentation June 1 December 1 Program acceptance notice June 1 December 1

 When filling out applications to renew outside scholarships (National Merit, Elks, etc.), indicate that you will be studying at Williams during your study away term.
 Since Williams grants academic credit for study away programs, you are technically enrolled at Williams.

 Determination of aid eligibility

 Your family contribution, including your student summer earnings expectation, remains the same as if you were attending Williams.
 A less expensive program of study does not affect the calculation of your expected family contribution.

 Your award is based on your study away budget less your family contribution.
-Your total self-help expectation will be the same as if you were at Williams.
-Whenever possible, we will replace the normal job expectation with additional student loan.
-In cases where the study away budget is significantly lower than the Williams budget, the loan component will be reduced proportionately.
+Your total student loan expectation will be the same as if at Williams.
+We will replace the normal job expectation with additional Williams Grant.

 A Study Away Fee of $1,500 is charged to all students who study away for a semester or a full year.
 Financial aid students receive a Study Away Fee Grant of $1,500 in their financial aid packages to cover this charge.